Renesas-SST/rz-utils/universal-scripts/host/tools/README.md

 This script offers cross-platform support (for both Windows and Linux operating systems) and handles three key flashing operations for embedded devices:

 - Flashing the bootloader
-- Flashing the uload-bootloader (only support QSPI flashing)
+- Flashing the uload-bootloader (only support QSPI/xSPI flashing)
 - Flashing the Root Filesystem (rootfs) to an SD card / eMMC

 Supported boards: